Becavalier/Eufa/README.md

 ## Feature

 * High efficient;
-* Auto cache WebAssembly binary into indexedDB;
+* Automatically caching WebAssembly binary into indexedDB;
 * UMD supported, easy to use;
 * Part of functions moved from [php-src](https://github.com/php/php-src);